Art History Reveals: Women in Sport

 Similarly, Deineka’s painting Expanse displays women in athletic clothing, running freely through the beautiful expanse of water and landscape.
 This image was also used to remind women that, like men, they too should become athletes.

 However, these paintings purposefully overlook and contradict the terrible realities of the Soviet Union.
 But they certainly provide a unique perspective on the role of women in sports within art.
 Although they reflect an ideology, they certainly physically display both women and men involved in the same sports.
 That is to say, for perhaps the first time, they are physically encouraged to participate in male activity.

 The Importance of Showing Women Involved in Sports in Art

 The few depictions of women involved in sport throughout art history reinforce the traditional association of sport as a masculine outlet.
 And yet, if we take each image for what it literally displays, we see women succeeding in sports.

-Varying from pleasant images of croquet to posters of Socialist ideology, women and sport are an interesting and dynamic topic.
-One is left to wonder how artists will paint women involved in sport in the future.
+Varying from pleasant images of croquet to posters of Socialist ideology, women and sport are interesting and dynamic topics.
+One is left to wonder how artists will paint women involved in sports in the future.
 Sport is certainly accepted as a female entity today too, suggesting that this will continue to be communicated in artworks as well.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.